detect online job scams

 4. They mostly act in urgency and will always put you in a state where you are trying to prove your worth to them.

-5. Advert about such jobs on a freelancing website like Upwork comes from an unverified account or an account with unverified payment method.
+6. Advert about such jobs on a freelancing website like Upwork comes from an unverified account or an account with unverified payment method.

-6. The job requirements and entry is always easy and enticing.
+7. The job requirements and entry is always easy and enticing.

 Example of An Interview Chat Setup For Impersonating a Company

-Online Job Scams Through the Creation of An Imaginary Company
+Online Job Scams with An Imaginary Company

 This type of scam follows a similar pattern to the company impersonation scam.
-The only difference is that the name of the company used for such a scam is not popular or does not exist and there is mostly little or no information about the company on the internet.
+The only difference is that the name of the company used for such a scam is not popular or does not exist, and there is mostly little or no information about the company on the internet.

 The common characteristics of this kind of online scam include;